CCurl/cccForth/README.md

 - A temporary word is named T0 ..
 T9. (e.g. - ": T4 ... ;" will define word T4, but T4 is not added to the dictionary)
 - I think of temporary words as named transient words that don't incur any dictionary overhead.
 - Their purpose is to support code reuse and factoring without the overhead of a dictionary entriy.
-- You cannot create an IMMEDIATE temporary word.
 - When defined, they refer to the current value of HERE.
 - All previous references to T4 still refer to the previous definition.
 New references to T4 refer to the new definition.
 - Here is a simple example: